Ashwin-Rajesh/RiSC-16/pipelined/readme.md

 It was pretty hard debugging, so I added more logging of the pipeline registers.
 After several bug fixes, most of them related to stalls and forwarding and awkward combinations of both I hadnt thought of, the test finally passed!

 It was verified for 100,000 instructions.
 This took 1,389,840 simulation cycles and with a 10 cycle clock, that results in an IPC (Instructions Per Cycle) of ```0.719``` or CPI (Cycles Per Instruction) of ```1.389```!
 And thats without ANY branch prediction, not even always taken/not taken.
+We always add bubbles on encountering a possible branch.

 ---